List of Tasmanian government agencies: Premier and Cabinet

 The Department of Premier and Cabinet (DPAC) is the central agency of the Tasmanian Government.
 The department provides a broad range of services to Cabinet, other members of Parliament, Government agencies and the community.
-DPAC is headed by the Premier, the Minister for Sport and Recreation, and the Minister for Aboriginal Affairs, presently the Hon.
-Will Hodgman MP; supported by the Parliamentary Secretary to the premier, presently Guy Barnett MP; the Minister for Planning and Local Government, presently the Hon.
-Peter Gutwein MP; the Minister for Environment, Parks and Heritage, presently the Hon.
-Matthew Groom MP; the Minister for Information Technology and Innovation, presently the Hon.
-Michael Ferguson MP; and the Minister for Women, presently the Hon.
-Jacquie Petrusma MP.
+DPAC is headed by the Premier, the Minister for Sport and Recreation, and the Minister for Aboriginal Affairs.

 The department is led by its secretary, Jenny Gale.